You Could be Eligible for Up to $2k in Tax Credits! Learn More Today! Read More

 When it comes to assessing what’s wrong with a malfunctioning air conditioner, you’ll need the assistance of a trained and experienced professional.
 We understand how important it is that a broken down AC system be fixed ASAP in our area.
 Ideally, you had maintenance done, and you won’t have to deal with any problems this summer!

 But chances are if you’re reading this particular blog post, you’re already in need of air conditioning repair.
 Our easy answer as to what to do when your cooling system won’t cool is, “give our professionals a call,” but this might not be good advice if it’s not actually an AC problem but something else going on.
-Read on as we uncover several reasons your cooling system might not be cooling, and whether or not you need a professional to take a look.
+Read on as we uncover several reasons your cooling system might not be cooling, and whether or not you need a professional to take a look at your air conditioning system.

 First, Check Your Thermostat